Advantage Student Loan Refinance Review

 • Can my spouse and I refinance our loans together with Advantage?
 No, Advantage does not allow spouses to combine debts.

 • How long does it take to refinance with Advantage?
+The entire process of refinancing with Advantage may take between 8 and 18 weeks.
+This includes a 30-day offering period, disbursement, and the onset of repayment.
 Approved loans take 2-3 business days to process.
-Including a 30-day offering period, disbursement, and the onset of repayment, the entire process of refinancing with Advantage may take between 8 and 18 weeks.

 • Who services Advantage refinance loans?
 Advantage Refinance Loans are all serviced by The Kentucky Higher Education Student Loan Corporation.
 KHESLC also owns and manages all Advantage Refinance Loans.